cseahosan/laravel-fun/README.md

 If you discover a security vulnerability within Laravel Fun, please send an e-mail to me via mdahosanhabib@outlook.com.
 All security vulnerabilities will be promptly addressed.

 ## License
-The Pondit JWT is open-source software licensed under the MIT license.
+The Laravel Fun is an open-source software licensed under the MIT license.